Saminyead/gpu_for_bd_gamers/README.md

 recommendation system for the best graphics card to buy for their budget will be implemented based on the tier score system mentioned above.
 A history of the each of the lowest prices of graphics card will also be added (with data being available from November 29, 2023).

-For now, if you wish to utilize the tier score system, and find out which graphics card will be the best for you, then check on this <a>YouTube link</a> for a tutorial.
+For now, if you wish to utilize this model to buy a GPU for yourself, you can check out the <a href="https://github.com/Saminyead/gpu_for_bd_gamers/tree/master/output_files">gpu_of_interest</a> Excel file.
+A YouTube tutorial to better utilize the Excel file will soon be added.
+The tier scores for each graphics card can be found in the <a href="https://github.com/Saminyead/gpu_for_bd_gamers/blob/master/tier_score.xlsx">tier_score.xlsx</a>, and the price per tier for the last date of data collection can be found in the 'lowest_prices_tiered' sheet of the <a href="https://github.com/Saminyead/gpu_for_bd_gamers/tree/maste
-The tier scores for each graphics card can be found in the <a href="https://github.com/Saminyead/gpu_for_bd_gamers/blob/master/tier_score.xlsx">tier_score.xlsx</a>, and the price per tier for the last date of data collection can be found in the 'lowest_prices_tiered' sheet of the <a href="https://github.com/Saminyead/gpu_for_bd_gamers/tree/master/output_files">gpu_of_interest.xlsx</a> file.
+/output_files">gpu_of_interest.xlsx</a> file.